America's Next Top Model season 2

 Jane magazine, and a cosmetics campaign with Sephora.

-This was the only season to feature a cast of twelve contestants, as well the only season prior to cycle 16 to not have a casting episode.
+This was the only season to feature a cast of twelve contestants, as well as the only season prior to cycle 16 not to include a casting episode.
 The international destination for the cycle was Milan, Italy, marking the show's first visit to Southern Europe and the first of three visits to Italy.

-The winner was 23-year-old Yoanna House from Jacksonville, Florida with Mercedes Scelba-Shorte placing as the runner up.

-This was also the first appearance of Nigel Barker as a judge and the only season to feature Eric Nicholson as a judge.
+The winner was 23-year-old Yoanna House from Jacksonville, Florida, then Mercedes Scelba-Shorte been the runner-up.
+This was the first cycle to feature Nigel Barker as a judge and the only season to feature Eric Nicholson as a judge.